mullvad/mullvadvpn-app-binaries/README.md

 Only applicable to Windows.

 Wintun is found in `.\x86_64-pc-windows-msvc\wintun\wintun.dll`.
-The driver can be downloaded and verified by running the script `.\wintun\download-wintun.bat`.
+The driver can be downloaded and verified by running the script `.\wireguard\download-wintun.bat`.
 This script downloads Wintun, verifies its checksum, and makes sure that wintun.dll is correctly signed.

+## Updating WireGuardNT

+Only applicable to Windows.

+WireGuardNT is found in `.\x86_64-pc-windows-msvc\wireguard-nt`.
+The driver can be downloaded and verified by running the script `.\wireguard\download-wireguard-nt.bat`.

 ## Split tunnel driver